 What else I can do to stop this train wreck?

 The straight owner of a pizza place recently tweeted a video calling his gay male friend “girl” and making a “limp-wristed” gesture.
 We put the owner on social media blast, tagging him in comments and posting on his business page.

 For days, it was nerve-racking, and kind of exciting if I’m honest, to jump on and see the latest comments.
 The guy finally posted an apology, saying that he regrets it, but it rings hollow.
 He even wrangled his gay friend to appear in his response, and they actually defended him!

-The posts are dwindling now, and it seems like the Twitterverse is moving on.
+The public posts are dwindling now, and it seems like the Twitterverse is moving on.
 I think it’s disgusting to let slights like this just vanish.

 Dear Overestimated & Clicktivist:

 There was a time when people’s decisions were made before a limited audience.
 Opinions were personal as well, and it was considered rude to offer our own without being asked.
 If shared at all, it was only with those closest to us.

 Welcome to social media.
 Have a look around and make yourself comfortable.

 We’re accutely aware of people’s personal decisions, and our approval or disapproval is almost expected.
 But it’s The Big Facebook Lie that our opinions of other people matter this much.

 Is a friend making a mistake in love?
 Worse than the potential heartache for the friend could be not giving it a chance and never knowing.
 You don’t know.
 Speak to them respectfully instead of posting passive-aggressively, then butt out.